richard912611428iop/leetcode-py/README.md

 The code was wrote in Python3 under PEP8

-Parts of these code was re-write/collected from internet Thanks for everyone that contribute to these code.
+Parts of these code was re-write/collected from internet.

+Thanks for everyone that contribute to these code.